 Many stanzas appear to have a theme, captured in the first and fifth verses, followed by related expressions of opposition, affliction or conflict, and the last verse of many stanzas appears to introduce the next one.

 Each verse forms a complete, self-contained thought; in English each one is a complete sentence.
-Except for the first 3 introductory verses all but one (115) of the remaining 173 verses are simple prayers: addressing God, talking with Him and engaging Him.
+Apart from the first 3 introductory verses, all but one (115) of the remaining 173 are simple prayers: addressing God, talking with Him and engaging Him.
 There are pleas for help and encouragement, protection and quickening, appeals for justice and mercy, many declarations of God’s nature and character, proofs of His absolute sovereignty, and passionate, personal expressions of what the author is thinking, feeling, valuing and doing as a manner of life as he walks with God.

 All of these unique properties suggest that the content of Psalm 119 is extremely significant and valuable, and that God explicitly designed it the way He did to encourage and help us in memorizing it and meditating on it.
 We can think of Psalm 119 as the ABC’s of spiritual life, God’s primer for knowing and walking with Him, containing the substance and foundation of our faith.

 Perhaps it’s no coincidence then that all but 5 of these 176 verses (84, 90, 121, 122, 132) refer directly to God’s Word: His laws, precepts, commandments, ordinances, judgments, testimonies, statutes … His Way.
 From a variety of angles and perspectives, this Psalm expresses a right relationship with God in the context of His Law, how our hearts are to be inclined in various circumstances; it evidently contains the definition of a godly disposition, how we should be feeling and responding to God and His Word, and in particular to Torah.
 It actually appears to define our spiritual life in these terms: the way we treat Torah defines how we feel about God.